valermor/pages/README.rst

 |Build Status| |Coverage Status| |PyPI1| |PyPI2| |PyPI3|

-*pages* is a lightweight Python library which helps create readable and reliable page/component objects for UI tests.
+*pages* is a lightweight Python library which helps in the creation of readable and reliable page/component objects for UI tests.

-It has been designed to eliminate once and for all false negatives from your builds due to timing issues.
+It has been designed to eliminate from your builds, once and for all, false negatives due to timing issues.

-It is a wrapper around the Python WebDriver bindings but the same ideas (components, traits,...) could be adapted to any other driver technology including mobile.
+It is a wrapper around the Python WebDriver bindings, but the same ideas (components, traits,...) could be adapted to any other driver technology - including mobile.

 Introduction
 ============

-The most common problem when introducing automated UI-based testing in continuous integration is their brittle nature.
-A false negative in a CI pipeline is often cause of stress, fierce discussions (slip the build through vs. hold builds on failure analysis) and in some cases radical changes of test strategies.
-However, the value of reliable UI tests is undeniable as they are the closest thing to the real usage of a product.
+The most common problem when introducing automated UI-based testing in continuous integration is the tests' brittle nature.
+A false negative in a CI pipeline is often cause of stress, fierce discussions (slip the build through vs. hold it on failure analysis) and in some cases radical changes of test strategies.
+However, the value of reliable UI tests is undeniable, as they are the closest thing to real usage of a product.
-Moreover, they exercise the stack from the frontend representing a way to test integration of the whole system.
+Moreover, they exercise the stack from the frontend, thus representing a way to test integration of the whole system.
 This is why automated UI tests sit at the top of the well-known test pyramid: they are seen as difficult to implement and expensive to maintain.